1rhino2/RhinoC2/README.md

 A modular command and control framework built in Go for penetration testing and authorized red team operations.
 Features encrypted agent communications, multi-session management, privilege detection, and a clean web interface for operator control.

+> **⚠️ Detection Warning:** v1.1.0 is highly detectable by modern endpoint protection.
+No obfuscation, evasion, or OPSEC features are implemented.
+This version is for educational purposes and controlled lab environments only.
+Production evasion capabilities are planned for v1.3+.

 ## What is this?

 RhinoC2 is a command and control framework designed for authorized penetration testing.
 It's split into clean modules that handle different aspects of post-exploitation work.